 The EarFun performed well in all our tests, though we still see room for improvement in call quality.

 The audio is pleasant but not pristine, and the bass sometimes felt too amped up for fans of a neutral sound.
-“Occasionally, I think the bass of guitars and drums take the lead, causing some distortion and disagreement with lead vocals,” noted music expert Gena Bradshaw.
-Additionally, we found the manual pairing process cumbersome when switching between devices.
+Our music expert said, “Occasionally, I think the bass takes the lead, causing some distortion and disagreement with lead vocals.”
+The manual pairing process is cumbersome when switching between devices, but it isn't complicated.
+If you prefer an extra turnt bass, ultra waterproof design, and super stable fit for gym excursions, consider the TOZO T10.
+However, the JLab is better for sound, comfort, and features.

 The JLab Go Air Pop+ offers decent sound, comfy fit, great battery life, and a handy app—all for under $30.
 There's no ANC, but they’re top-tier at blocking noise passively.